AshishA26/SumoBot.X/README.md

 # SumoBot
 Code for my Sumo Bot.
-The bot sees an opponent through the sonar and trys to push them off the sumo ring.
+The bot sees an opponent through the sonar and tries to push them off the sumo ring.

 ## Help
 ### Download to computer